-Many treatments are used to try to prevent chemo-induced peripheral neuropathy (CIPN).
+Many treatments have been used to try to prevent chemo-induced peripheral neuropathy (CIPN).
 Below is a list of some of the treatments that have been tried.
-So far, study results have been mixed for all of these treatments, and more research is needed.
+So far, study results have been mixed for these treatments, and more research is needed.

-Other substances: Vitamins, supplements, substances made by our bodies, and other drugs are also being looked at to see if they can help protect nerve cells from chemo damage.
-This includes things like amino acids and proteins.
+Other substances, such as certain vitamins, dietary supplements, and other drugs are also being looked at to see if they can help protect nerve cells from damage.
 Many of these are being studied as supplements given before and after chemo.